agrc/gis.utah.gov/_posts/2022-03-10-introducing-openstreetmap-places.md

 ### What else should I know?
 {: .text-left}

-- The OSM data isn't perfect, so you may find some typos, missing locations, locations that no longer exist, etc.
+- The Open Source Places data isn't perfect, so you may find some typos, missing locations, locations that no longer exist, etc.
 - OSM data tends to have a European 'flavour' (see what I did there?).
 Be mindful that many categories or attributes may be spelled in a British/European English manner.
 Business or location names shouldn't be affected, but attribute examples you might encounter include:
    - centre (instead of center, ex: sports_centre, arts_centre, garden_centre)
    - theatre (instead of theater)